Ben-Arlanda/Ben-Arlanda/README.md

-👋 Hi, I’m Ben, a Software Engineer with a background in Software Engineering Recruitment.
+👋 Hi, I’m Ben, a Full Stack Engineer based in Sydney.

 ## 👀 About me

-I have always been a naturally curious and creative person which is why I decided to follow my passions, changing careers to become a Software Engineer to craft and develop meaningful digital experiences!
+I love transforming ideas into intuitive, impactful solutions that prioritise the user.
+My passion lies in collaborating across teams, solving problems creatively, and always keeping the user at the heart of the solution.

 On a personal level I consider myself to be a great listener.
 I have a strong EQ with a growth mindset and passion for human behaviour and mental health.